ajslater/certbot-namecheap-auth-hook/README.md

 ## Usage

 Certbot uses this as a volume container mount.
 The certbot container runs this code as this image does not have its own runtime.

+### Hacks

-The auth script, auth.sh, jankily installs apk & python dependencies every time it's run on a new container.
+The optionally invoked `tempproxy.sh` script installs openssh for alpine if it's not on the path.
+That will happen the first time you run a new container.

 ## docker-compose.yaml